-Olivia Rodrigo is not shying away from being vocal about why she feels it is important for her to use her platform as an artist to speak out on world issues.
+Olivia Rodrigo has not shied from being vocal about why she feels it is important for her to use her platform as an artist to speak out on world issues.

 Appearing on the latest episode of Rock & Roll Hall of Fame’s Music Makes Us podcast with host Kathleen Hanna, Olivia Rodrigo explained why she feels a responsibility to speak out on issues ranging from Palestine and reproductive rights to opposing MAGA politics, citing activism an inseparable part of her work as an artist.
 “I’ve always felt that speaking my mind is super important,” Rodrigo said, adding that “it’s our job, as artists, to try our very best to reflect the world around us as we see it.”